halfer/proximate-requester/README.md

 too.
 * [Proximate/App](https://github.com/halfer/proximate-app) - a simple web app that talks to the API to request scrapes, to browse and delete the proxy contents.
+* [Proximate/Queue](https://github.com/halfer/proximate-queue) - a file-based queue to send
+crawler requests to the Crawler via a Proxy instance.
 * [Proximate/Storage](https://github.com/halfer/proximate-storage) - classes to store
 proxied data in a cache service.
 * [Proximate/Core](https://github.com/halfer/proximate-core) - shared classes for various